Irwin1985/FoxExtends/README.md

 ?
 APOP(@laCountries) // print ESPAÑA

 // ================================================================================
 // 5.
-JOIN(tArray, tcStep): return a string with all array elements delitemited by tcStep
+AJOIN(tArray, tcStep): return a string with all array elements delitemited by tcStep
 // ================================================================================
 // Example